-- Overshadowed by Controversy: As explained above, the band is often criticized for sounding like Led Zeppelin and Josh in particular for sounding like Robert Plant and mimicking some of his gestures.
+- Overshadowed by Controversy: As explained above, the band is often criticized for sounding like Led Zeppelin and Josh in particular for sounding like Robert Plant and mimicking some of his gestures (even if Josh stated that he did not even know who Led Zeppelin were until high school).
 Some argue it stalls the evolution of rock music, while some argue it's a nice change of pace.
-Their first album got a pretty uncompromisingly brutal review (mentioned below) from Pitchfork's Jeremy Larson, who labeled it 'half-baked boomer fetishism'.
-This review is either extremely funny or extremely pretentious depending on who you ask.
+Their first album got a negative review from Pitchfork's Jeremy Larson, who labeled it 'half-baked boomer fetishism'.
+This review is either extremely funny or extremely pretentious depending on who you ask (mostly the latter).

-- Serial Numbers Filed Off / They Copied It, So It Sucks!: Often accused (rightfully or not) of being this to Led Zeppelin.
-And that's all we have to say about that.
+- Serial Numbers Filed Off / They Copied It, So It Sucks!: Often accused of being this to Led Zeppelin.
+Again, that's all we have to say about that.

 YMMV / Greta Van Fleet